 Are you planning a trip to Europe?
 Here, I’m sharing everything I packed for my honeymoon in Europe.

-A few things worth nothing: First, this was my list, so all of it may not be applicable to men.
-My husband’s packing list was different than mine.
+A few things worth nothing: First, this was my personal list, so all of it may not be applicable to you.
+My husband’s packing list was different than mine for example.
 Second, we backpacked through Europe and visited a total of 7 countries, all with different climates.
 For that reason, we had to be very strategic with what we packed.
 We needed clothes for different temperatures, but also the least amount of weight so that we didn’t break our backs walking around Europe.

-I hope you’ll find my Europe packing list helpful!
+I hope that you’ll find my Europe packing list helpful!

 We needed to pack for several locations, all with different temperatures.
 Here’s a look at our destinations and the weather you can expect in Fall and Winter.